Sea lion: Diving adaptations

-There are many components that make up sea lion physiology and these processes control aspects of their behavior.
-Physiology dictates thermoregulation, osmoregulation, reproduction, metabolic rate, and many other aspects of sea lion ecology including but not limited to their ability to dive to great depths.
-The sea lions' bodies control heart rate, gas exchange, digestion rate, and blood flow to allow individuals to dive for a long period of time and prevent side effects of high pressure at depth.

 The high pressures associated with deep dives cause gases such as nitrogen to build up in tissues which are then released upon surfacing, possibly causing death.
 One of the ways sea lions deal with the extreme pressures is by limiting the amount of gas exchange that occurs when diving.
 The sea lion allows the alveoli to be compressed by the increasing water pressure thus forcing the surface air into cartilage lined airway just before the gas exchange surface.
 This process prevents any further oxygen exchange to the blood for muscles, requiring all muscles to be loaded with enough oxygen to last the duration of the dive.
 However, this shunt reduces the amount of compressed gases from entering tissues therefore reducing the risk of decompression sickness.

 The collapse of alveoli does not allow for any oxygen storage in the lungs, however.
 This means that sea lions must mitigate oxygen use in order to extend their dives.
 Oxygen availability is prolonged by the physiological control of heart rate in sea lions.
 By reducing heart rate to well below surface rates, oxygen is saved by reducing gas exchange as well as reducing the energy required for a high heart rate.
 Bradycardia is a control mechanism to allow a switch from pulmonary oxygen to oxygen stored in the muscles which is needed when the sea lions are diving to depth.
 Another way sea lions mitigate the oxygen obtained at the surface in dives is to reduce digestion rate.
 Digestion requires metabolic activity and therefore energy and oxygen are consumed during this process; however, sea lions can limit digestion rate and decrease it by at least 54%.
 This reduction in digestion results in a proportional reduction in oxygen use in the stomach and therefore a correlated oxygen supply for diving.
 Digestion rate in these sea lions increases back to normal rates immediately upon resurfacing.
+Their metabolism is used for optimal energy when diving or when swimming.
+California sea lions, studies show that their locomotion is energy efficient.
+Reduction in drag when swimming and good propulsion in the water from their body shape.